Griefed/ServerPackCreatorExampleAddon/README.md

 `addon_name` Is good for identifying a troublesome addon in the logs.

-`addon_description`, `addon_author` and `version` are fancy to have and should contain a value, but they are not used by ServerPackCreator for any vital or sensitive operations.
+`addon_description`, `addon_author` are fancy to have and should contain a value, but they are not used by ServerPackCreator for any vital or sensitive operations.

 `group` well yeah, this should obviously be changed to **your** group as you're **not** me 😅